 The rest of this chapter will show you how to complete and extend this template to make different types of graphs.
 We will begin with the

-ggplot(data = mpg)what do you see?
+ggplot(data = mpg).
+What do you see?

 How many rows are in

-mtcars?
+mpg?
 How many columns?